 Sylvester Stallone plays the part of an estranged father and arm wrestler who tries to reconcile with his son during the course of a brief road trip across America.

-In 1990, Mendenhall played the role of "Steve" in another supporting role in the gritty thriller "Streets" with a pre-"The Goonies" Sean Astin.
+In 1990, Mendenhall played the role of "Steve" in another supporting role in the gritty thriller "Streets".
 "Streets" was about teenage prostitutes, drug dealers, and addicts.